jdliss/shoulda-callback-matchers/README.md

-Matchers to test before, after and around hooks(currently supports gsymbol and object callbacks):
+Matchers to test before, after and around hooks(currently supports method and object callbacks):

+## Usage

-Symbol Callbacks:
+Method Callbacks:

     describe Post do
       it { should callback(:count_comments).before(:save) }